shopware/docs/guides/hosting/configurations/framework/samesite-protection.md

     cookie_samesite: lax
 ```

 If you want to deactivate the SameSite protection despite security risks, change the value from `lax` to `null`.
-For detailed
-configuration options please check the official [Symfony Docs](https://symfony.com/doc/current/reference/configuration/framework.html#cookie-samesite).
+For detailed configuration options, check the official [Symfony Docs](https://symfony.com/doc/current/reference/configuration/framework.html#cookie-samesite).